mutalyzer/crossmapper/docs/library.rst

      - Offset.
    * - 3
      - Region.
+   * - 4
+     - Upstream or downstream offset.

 In our example the HGVS position "g.42" (coordinate ``41``) corresponds with position "p.2".
 We can convert between these to as follows.